BGI-biotools/stLFRdenovo/README.md

   *The last 42-bp sequence provides the stLFR barcode information within read2*

-  *There are 3 acceptable types of stLFR raw read2: 126bp or 142bp or 154bp.
+  *There are 3 acceptable types of stLFR raw read2: 126bp, 130bp, 142bp or 154bp.
 If your read2 does not belong to one of them, then it will stop.*

 ```
 @CL100117953L1C001R001_1/2